 Adding Xen Drivers for Guest VMs

-When converting or replicating VMware virtual machines as Amazon instances, you can install Xen drivers on Linux guest VMs before backing up the VMs.
+When converting or replicating VMware virtual machines as Amazon instances, you can install Xen drivers on Linux guest VMs before replicating the VMs.
 This enables the required drivers to be in place when the Amazon instances are created, so that the Amazon instance can be started and users can access the instance.

 Before You Begin